catarinam93/Transfer-Reinforcement-Learning-for-Enhanced-Autonomy-in-Vehicles/README.md

 # Transfer-Reinforcement-Learning-for-Enhanced-Autonomy-in-Vehicles
-Project of the course Project-Internship of Artificial Intelligence and Data Science (3rd year, 2nd semester)
+Project of the course Project-Internship of Artificial Intelligence and Data Science (BSc in Artificial Intelligence and Data Science 3rd year, 2nd semester)

 ## A little context
 ### Overview